 You may be able to avoid the connection being dropped by adding the option -o ServerAliveInterval=value when starting the ssh connection, or by adding that option in your ssh configuration file.
 Note however that in some cases adding this option may also cause a connection to be dropped (for example if keepalive packets are sent during a brief network outage, from which ssh would otherwise have recovered), so it should only be used when needed.
-Note aThe following command will remove an existing entry for a host: ssh-keygen -R <hostname|IP address>.

-If you install several computers in turn and they happen to have the same IP address or hostname, ssh will refuse to connect to such host.
+If you install several computers in turn and they happen to have the same IP address or hostname, \mathbf{ssh} will refuse to connect to such host.
 The reason is that it will have different fingerprint, which is usually a sign of a spoofing attack.
 If you are sure this is not the case, you will need to delete the relevant line from $\sim/.ssh/known_hostsa$ and try again.